 Many of London's most famous gardens are on a grand scale and are former private estates designed to dazzle.
 Here are some of London's best large gardens:

-- Hampton Court Palace Gardens: Devised by Henry VIII as a magnificent display of opulence with more than 24 hectares (60 acres) of beautiful gardens
+Home to an annual flower show, Hampton Court Palace Gardens were devised by Henry VIII as a magnificent display of opulence and cover more than 24 hectares (60 acres).

 Smaller London Gardens: Perfect for a Stroll